molgenis/molgenis-js-auth/design/README.md

 ![add-role](Roles-Create_New_Role.png)

 ### Rename existing roles
-If you made an error in adding a new role you can update it to the correct name.
+If you made an error in for examp a new role you can update it to the correct name.
+If you made an error in the name of a new role, you can update it with the correct name.

 ![edit-role](Roles-Create_New_Role.png)
 ## Managing users and roles
-There are several ways to manage the roles assigned to the users.
-At this moment we support perspecitve
+There are several ways to manage the roles.
+At this moment we support two perspectives.

 - roles perspective
 - user perspective
 ### Roles perspective
 You can manage users per role in the roles perspective.
 You can easily edit members for each role.

 ![edit-role-members](Roles-Edit_Members.png)
 ## User perspective
-You view and manage which users have permissions to access, analyse or manage your data.
+The other way around is to view and manage users.

 ![edit-uses-roles](Users-Edit_User_Roles.png)